opendime/chrome-opendime-extension/README.md

 # What is this?

-Lots of us use Chrome everyday as our browser, and a Chrome app/extension can be given permission to connect to your USB devices.
+We all us use Chrome everyday, and yet we just discovered that Chrome extensions can be given permission to connect to your USB devices!
 Once we heard this, we had to make this extension that communicates with Opendime over USB.

 This extension can:

 - load the random numbers (256k bytes) to initialize new Opendimes
 - read the bitcoin payment address, and link to public block explorers
 - perform an in-depth verification of the Opendime, including: